-One of the best ways to get everyone on your team working well together, and moving towards the same goals, is to conduct regularly scheduled team building meetings.
+One of the best ways to get everyone on your team working well together, and moving towards the same goals, is to conduct regularly team building meetings.

 “Coming together is a beginning.
 Keeping together is progress.
 Working together is success.” – Henry Ford